There are a number of different GameMaker Studio 2 licences available, but which one is the best for me?

 That's a question only you can answer, but at least we can help you make your decision by outlining the pros and cons of each licence, as well as what the intention behind each one is...

-Once you download GMS2, simply run it and when prompted give your YoYo Account details to sign-in.
+Once you have downloaded the installer, simply run it and install GMS2, then when prompted inside GMS2, give your YoYo Account details to sign-in.
 If you have not bought any other licences, then GMS2 will default to the 30-day Trial Licence and you can start using the program in this capacity.

 The Trial Licence permits you to test out most of the features of GameMaker Studio 2, but does not permit you to create final executables, nor does it permit you to use the higher-performance YoYo Compiler or create a Marketplace Publisher account to sell your assets to others (find out more about the Trial limits here).